One of Solr’s strengths is providing a rich platform of functionality with the option of adding your own custom components running within Solr.

 Most plugins are built-in to Solr and there is nothing to install.
 The subject here is how to make other plugins available to Solr, including those in contrib modules.
 Plugins are packaged into a Java jar file and may have other dependent jar files to function.

 The next sections describe some options:

-Lib Directories: Describes where to put the plugin’s JAR files on the file system; either in one of the special places or a place convenient to you along with a
+Describes where to put the plugin’s JAR files on the file system; either in one of the special places or a place convenient to you along with a <lib/>

 Package Management: Describes a new and experimental system to manage packages of plugins in SolrCloud.
 It includes CLI commands, cluster-wide installation, use of plugin registries that host plugins, cryptographically signed plugins for security, and more.
-Only some plugins support this as of now (support for more types of plugins coming soon).
+Only some plugins support this.

 Blob and Runtimelib: Describes a deprecated system that predates the above package management system.
 It’s functionality is a subset of the package management system.
 It will no longer be supported in Solr 9.